-Single women younger than age 25 require the permission of their male guardian to travel outside the country, although the requirement was rarely enforced.
-There were sporadic reports via social media that airport authorities prevented women older than 25 from traveling abroad without the approval of the male guardian, although the law allows women older than 25 to travel without a guardian's permission.
+Single women younger than age 25 require the permission of their male "guardian" to travel outside the country.
 Male relatives may prevent married or single adult female family members from leaving the country by seeking and securing a court order.

-Adult women were customarily not allowed to leave home without a guardian's approval.
-This included a need to obtain their male guardian's permission to work outside the home, although the requirement was rarely enforced.
+Adult women customarily were not allowed to leave their homes without approval from a male "guardian," including to work outside the home; however, the requirement was rarely enforced.